VirtoCommerce/vc-procurement-portal-theme/docs/approval-workflow.md

 ## Activate Approval Workflow

 In order to activate the Approval Workflow in the system, the admin should first upload a valid JSON file that contains Approval Workflow rules.

+**Important!** In the first version of the product the json file will be hard-coded.

 The admin should create a valid json file that contains the approval workflow needed.

 In order to activate the approval workflow the admin should go through the following steps: